sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 <a href="https://docs.sourcegraph.com/admin/updates#multi-version-upgrades"><Badge text="Admin" color="violet" size="small" /></a>

 #### Save time upgrading to Sourcegraph 4.0 with multi-version upgrades
-Multi-version upgrades help to reduce the burden and time required to upgrade to the latest version of Sourcegraph.
-Customers will now be able to seamlessly upgrade from any 3.20+ version to Sourcegraph 4.0 in just a few simple steps.
-With faster upgrades, customers can quickly start using the new features and enhancements that are released every month.
+Sourcegraph 4.0 supports multi-version upgrades so you can upgrade to 4.0 directly from version 3.20 or higher.
+It eliminates the number of steps and the amount of time it takes to get access to new features and enhancements released each month.

 <Video
   source={{